toolleeo/cli-apps/README.md

 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.
 * [gambit](https://github.com/maaslalani/gambit) - Chess board in your terminal.
 * [GameShell](https://github.com/phyver/GameShell) - GameShell was devised as a tool to help university students to engage with a real shell, in a way that encourages learning while also having fun.
+* [greed](https://gitlab.com/esr/greed) - A game of consumption.
+Eat as much as you can before munching yourself into a corner.
 * [hangman](https://github.com/braheezy/hangman) - A Go TUI Hangman game built with the lovely BubbleTea framework.
 * [kboard](https://github.com/CamiloGarciaLaRotta/kboard) - Terminal game to practice keyboard typing.
 * [Language-games](https://github.com/Hellisotherpeople/Language-games) - Dead simple games made with word vectors.